ITV/scala-pact/README.md

 1. Pact tests define *what* the agreement between a consumer and a provider is
 2. Integration tests check *how* that agreement is implemented on the consumer side

-For instance:

-You should use Pact tests for describing the agreement:
+For instance, you should use Pact tests for describing the agreement:

 1. Requesting data in a specific format from a provider
 1. Describing content negotiation
 1. How a provider would respond if it couldn't find the data you wanted

-You could then build on that with integration tests for...
+You could then build on that with integration tests:

 1. Checking what happens if the provider simply isn't there
 1. Network failures